Moonflower-labs/taskZen/README.md

 ---

 - Tasks
   See all company tasks, create, edit and delete .
-Note the create, edit and delete features are only avaliable for `Admin` and `Manager` roles, whereas users with single `Employee` role will still see all tasks with visibilty `public`.
-The visibility field dictates whether the employees can see tasks, even if a task is assigned to an employee, **it must be `public`** for the empoyee user to see it.
+Note the create, edit and delete features are only avaliable for `Admin` and `Manager` roles, whereas users with single `Employee` role will still see all tasks with visibilty "public".
+The visibility field dictates whether the employees can see tasks, even if a task is assigned to an employee, **it must be "public"** for the empoyee user to see it.

 ---